tigerbeetle/tigerbeetle/docs/reference/transfer.md

 When set, allows importing historical `Transfer`s with their original [`timestamp`](#timestamp).

-TigerBeetle will not use the [real-time clock](../coding/time.md) to assign the timestamp, allowing the user to define it, expressing _when_ the transfer was effectively created by an external event.
+TigerBeetle will not use the [cluster clock](../coding/time.md) to assign the timestamp, allowing the user to define it, expressing _when_ the transfer was effectively created by an external event.